nuitrcs/R-fundamentals-august-2025/CODE_SPRINT_data_analysis.md

 Write code to get the dimensions of the data frame and the names of the variables (columns).

-## Exercise: Load external packages

-Write code to load the `tidyverse` packages into your R session.

 ## Exercise: Compute Summary Statistics

 Compute the average (mean) and median values of `globalization`, `rain_avg`, `temp_avg`, and `co2_per_capita`.